 Joseph Moog

-The 2019/2020 season will take Joseph Moog to the world's most important concert halls, festivals, and ensembles, including his debut with the Chicago Symphony Orchestra performing Richard Strauss's 'Burleske' under Emmanuel Krivine, the Qatar Philharmonic Orchestra, the Odense Symphony Orchestra, and the Beethoven Orchestra Bonn, as well as recitals at Wigmore Hall London, Théâtre La Scala Paris, the Salle Philharmonique de Liège, the 'Steinway International Series' Cardiff, the Turner Sims Piano Series Southampton, the Harrogate International Festival, Westminster Cathedral Hall, and the 'Spring Festival' Kiev.
-A very special appearance will be his performance of Liszt's piano transcription of Beethoven's 9th Symphony to mark the 250th anniversary of the Bonn master at the Ruhr Piano Festival, with which he has enjoyed a close collaboration since 2013.
+The 2019/2020 season takes Joseph Moog to the most prestigious concert halls, festivals, and ensembles, including his debut with the Chicago Symphony Orchestra performing Richard Strauss's 'Burleske' under Emmanuel Krivine, the Qatar Philharmonic Orchestra, the Odense Symphony Orchestra, the Beethoven Orchestra Bonn, as well as recitals at Wigmore Hall London, Théâtre La Scala Paris, Salle Philharmonique de Liège, the Steinway International Series Cardiff, the Turner Sims Piano Series Southampton, the Harrogate International Festival, Westminster Cathedral Hall, and the Kyiv Spring Festival.
+A particularly special performance will be his rendition of Liszt's piano transcription of Beethoven's Ninth Symphony at the Ruhr Piano Festival, celebrating the 250th anniversary of the Bonn master's birth, with which he has enjoyed a close collaboration since 2013.

-The 2019/2020 season will take Joseph Moog to the world's most important concert halls, festivals, and ensembles, including his debut with the Chicago Symphony Orchestra performing Richard Strauss's 'Burleske' under Emmanuel Krivine, the Qatar Philharmonic Orchestra, the Odense Symphony Orchestra, and the Beethoven Orchestra Bonn, as well as recitals at Wigmore Hall London, Théâtre La Scala Paris, the Salle Philharmonique de Liège, the 'Steinway International Series' Cardiff, the Turner Sims Piano Series Southampton, the Harrogate International Festival, Westminster Cathedral Hall, and the 'Spring Festival' Kiev.
-A very special appearance will be his performance of Liszt's piano transcription of Beethoven's 9th Symphony to mark the 250th anniversary of the Bonn master at the Ruhr Piano Festival, with which he has enjoyed a close collaboration since 2013.
+The 2019/2020 season takes Joseph Moog to the most prestigious concert halls, festivals, and ensembles, including his debut with the Chicago Symphony Orchestra performing Richard Strauss's 'Burleske' under Emmanuel Krivine, the Qatar Philharmonic Orchestra, the Odense Symphony Orchestra, the Beethoven Orchestra Bonn, as well as recitals at Wigmore Hall London, Théâtre La Scala Paris, Salle Philharmonique de Liège, the Steinway International Series Cardiff, the Turner Sims Piano Series Southampton, the Harrogate International Festival, Westminster Cathedral Hall, and the Kyiv Spring Festival.
+A particularly special performance will be his rendition of Liszt's piano transcription of Beethoven's Ninth Symphony at the Ruhr Piano Festival, celebrating the 250th anniversary of the Bonn master's birth, with which he has enjoyed a close collaboration since 2013.

-Joseph Moog, son of two orchestral musicians, is a winner of the 'Prix Groupe de Rothschild' and was appointed to the circle of Steinway Artists in 2009.
-He is a founding member and artistic director of the 'Konz Musik Festival' near his current residence in Luxembourg and is actively involved in the cultural development of his hometown of Neustadt/Weinstraße, as well as throughout Rhineland-Palatinate.Alexander Hülshoff
+Joseph Moog, the son of two orchestral musicians, is a recipient of the Prix Groupe de Rothschild and was appointed a Steinway Artist in 2009.
+He is a founding member and artistic director of the Konz Music Festival near his current residence in Luxembourg and is actively involved in promoting culture in his hometown of Neustadt/Weinstraße, as well as throughout Rhineland-Palatinate.Alexander Hülshoff

-Alexander Hülshoff, who grew up in the Palatinate, has made a name for himself both as a soloist and aschamber musician on the concert stages worldwide.
-His great expressiveness and hisHis playing is characterized by a powerful, warm and nuanced tone, which is appreciated by the audience asequally appreciated by musical partners and are its outstanding features onthe concert stages of the world.
-As a soloist he is a guest with German and international orchestrassuch as the German Radio Philharmonic, the German State Philharmonic, State OrchestraRhenish Philharmonic, Brno Philharmonic, New Westphalia Philharmonic,
+Alexander Hülshoff, who grew up in the Palatinate region, has established himself both as a soloist and asHe has established himself as a chamber musician on concert stages worldwide.
+His great expressiveness and hisHis playing is characterized by a powerful, warm, and nuanced tone.
+It is received by the audience asEqually appreciated by musical partners, its outstanding features are onon the world's concert stages.
+As a soloist, he is a guest with German and international orchestras.such as the German Radio Philharmonic, the German State Philharmonic, State OrchestraRhineland Philharmonic, the Brno Philharmonic, the New Westphalian Philharmonic, the

 Orquesta Sinfonica de Cordoba, the Northwest German Philharmonic, the OrquestaCiudad de Granada, Tel Aviv Soloist Ensemble, the Limburg Symfonie Orkest Maastricht,Georges Ensecu Philharmonic, Kymi Sinfonietta, Armenia Philharmonic Orchestra, Istanbul

-Alexander Hülshoff is the initiator and artistic director of the Kamp Monastery Chamber Music Festivaland is artistic director of Villa Musica, a foundation of the state of Rhineland-Palatinate.Numerous CDs document his musical range, including works byBrahms, Beethoven, Schubert, Shostakovich, Bloch, Servais and others.Recordings with Novalis, Naxos, Musicaphon, Brillant, VDM musical treasures and OehmsClassics.
+Alexander Hülshoff is the initiator and artistic director of the Kloster Kamp Chamber Music Festival.and is artistic director of Villa Musica, a foundation of the state of Rhineland-Palatinate.Numerous CDs document his musical range, including works byBrahms, Beethoven, Schubert, Shostakovich, Bloch, Servais, and others.
+The following have been released:Recordings at Novalis, Naxos, Musicaphon, Brillant, VDM musical treasures and OehmsClassics.

-In 1997 Alexander Hülshoff was appointed Professor of Violoncello at the Folkwang University ofArts.
-Since April 2014 he has been Artistic Director of the Orchestra Centre|NRW, aEstablishment of the four music academies in North Rhine-Westphalia.
-He studied at theKarlsruhe University of Music and with Lynn Harrell at the University of Southern California, LosAngeles
+In 1997, Alexander Hülshoff was appointed Professor of Violoncello at the Folkwang University of the Arts.He was appointed to the arts.
+Since April 2014, he has been the Artistic Director of the Orchestra Center|NRW, aEstablishment of the four music academies in the state of North Rhine-Westphalia.
+He studied at theKarlsruhe University of Music and with Lynn Harrell at the University of Southern California, Los AngelesAngeles

 Kai Adomeit

-After having recorded a complete recording of thePiano concertos by Sergei Rachmaninoff, followed years of intensiveConcert activity including further CD recordings with the piano works andthe piano concerto by Antonin Dvorak, with works by Liszt, Chopin and FredericRzewski, as well as numerous recordings for radio, including thecomplete piano sonatas by Nikolai Medtner.
+Having already completed a full recording of the at the age of only 22The publication of Sergei Rachmaninoff's piano concertos was followed by years of intensive work.Concert activities including further CD recordings, among others with the piano works andthe piano concerto by Antonin Dvorak, with works by Liszt, Chopin and FredericRzewski, as well as numerous recordings for radio, including theComplete piano sonatas by Nikolai Medtner.

-Completely unexpectedly, the non-conformist musician withdrew in search of newWays and goals for a longer period of time from the stage andmarked 2012 with the cycle of 55 piano sonatas by Joseph Haydn withhis comeback on stage with great success.
-Special attention was also drawnhis performance series in Mannheim, where he performed the complete piano works ofLudwig van Beethoven played on several evenings.
-He performed as a soloist with, among others, theGerman Radio Philharmonic Saarbrucken/ Kaiserslautern, theState Philharmonic Orchestra of Rhineland-Palatinate and the Baden Philharmonic Orchestra of Pforzheimunder the conductors Valentin Uryupin and Markus Huber.
-He also gaveRecitals and master classes in Denmark, Norway, Japan and the USA, among others.
+Completely unexpectedly, the unconventional musician withdrew in search of new opportunities.Ways and goals for a longer period of time back from the stage andmarked 2012 with the cycle of Joseph Haydn's 55 piano sonatas withHis stage comeback was a great success.
+It also attracted particular attention.his series of performances in Mannheim, where he played the complete piano works of in 2015Ludwig van Beethoven played on several evenings.
+He appeared as a soloist, among others, with theGerman Radio Philharmonic Saarbrücken/Kaiserslautern, theState Philharmonic Orchestra of Rhineland-Palatinate and the Baden Philharmonic Orchestra Pforzheimunder the conductors Valentin Uryupin and Markus Huber.
+He also gaveRecitals and masterclasses in Denmark, Norway, Japan and the USA, among other places.

-Chamber music work by the Bonn master.For many years he has formed a piano duo with Joseph Moog,already thrilled audiences at the premiere of the Konz Music Festival in 2019.
-Just in time forSergei Rachmaninoff’s great anniversary in the 2022/2023 season, theThe eagerly awaited first joint album of the two exceptional pianists atBritish label Onyx Classics.
+Chamber music work by the Bonn master.For many years he has formed a piano duo with Joseph Moog, whichalready thrilled audiences at the premiere of the Konz Music Festival in 2019.
+Just in time forThe major anniversary of Sergei Rachmaninoff in the 2022/2023 season will be celebrated by theThe eagerly awaited first joint album from the two exceptional pianists at theBritish label Onyx Classics will release the product.

 Ensemble PRESENCE